Introduction: Why Creative Agencies Need Fractional CFOs

 Why Bennett Financials Turns Finance into a Growth Engine

 When a business owner tells us they want to reach $10 million from $5 million, we don’t just nod and build a generic forecast.
 We take every piece of financial and operational data, model the exact path to that goal—including hiring needs, marketing investment, operational capacity, and cash requirements—then present it back with brutal honesty about feasibility.
+Regular strategic planning sessions are held to align financial strategy with your agency’s goals, ensuring ongoing clarity and adaptability as your business evolves.

 This clarity transforms vague growth ambitions into executable plans.
 You’re not guessing whether you can afford three new salespeople—you’re looking at a model showing exactly when to hire them, what revenue they need to generate, and how their ramp period affects cash flow.